crowleydi/ece231-week-3/README.md

 In the file `binsearch.cpp` I also have two skeleton functions which you must implement.
 Just like with the linear search functions, one version you are given a `std::vector<int>` to search and the second function you are given the `begin` and `end` pointers.
-The structure of the two function will be nearly identical as there will only be very small changes needed to implement using pointers.
+The structure of the two functions will be nearly identical as there will only be very small changes needed to implement using pointers.

 ## The `main` program